hailegiorgis16/ETS0607-15/README.md

  The count() method returns the number of times a specified element appears in a list.
 # extend()
 The extend() method is used to add multiple elements (from an iterable) to the end of a list.
 Unlike append(), which adds a single element, extend() unpacks and adds each element of the iterable individually.
+# index()
+ The index() method is used to find the first occurrence of a specified value in a list and return its position (index).
+If the value is not found, it raises a ValueError.